Home

 1993: 'Anne Lister of Shibden Hall, Halifax (1791-1840): her Diaries and the Historians', History Workshop Journal, vol 35, pp 45-77.

-1989: The Long Road to Greenham: Feminism & Militarism in Britain since 1820, pp 341, London, Virago Press.
+1989: The Long Road to Greenham: Feminism & Anti-Militarism in Britain since 1820, pp 341, London, Virago Press.
 (Winner of the Fawcett Book Prize, 1990.
 Republished as The Road to Greenham Common: Feminism & Anti-militarism in Britain since 1820, American edition, Syracuse University Press, 1991.

 1989: Joint Editorial: ‘Why Gender & History?'
 Gender & History, vol 1, pp 1-6.